 Expertise and Experience: Look for a vendor with extensive experience in healthcare data conversion.
 They should have a deep understanding of the industry’s unique challenges and requirements.

 Data Security and Compliance: Ensure that the vendor follows strict data security measures and complies with privacy regulations such as HIPAA.
-Data confidentiality and integrity are of utmost importance in healthcare.
+Data confidentiality and integrity are of the utmost importance in healthcare.

 Scalability and Flexibility: Choose a vendor that can scale their services to meet your organization’s growing needs.
 They should also be flexible enough to accommodate custom requirements and handle different data formats.